mccraigmccraig/clomponents/README.md

 [![Build Status](https://secure.travis-ci.org/mccraigmccraig/clomponents.png)](http://travis-ci.org/mccraigmccraig/clomponents)

-Stupid simple component management for clojure apps
+## Stupid simple component management for clojure apps

-## Usage

 a component is some resource with a create/destroy lifecycle. clomponents gives you a registry of components, and a way of defining functions to create/destroy/do-other-things the components